 What makes Joshua Bell worth listening to?
 The experiment points to the importance of context.
 How do we know that we are listening to a master musician?
 One important clue is where they are playing, and how expensive it is to have the opportunity to listen.
 In a concert hall full of seats paid for with large bills, Bell’s talent is authenticated by the arbiters of taste who are the gatekeepers of the venue.
 Concert-goers do not necessarily know whether or why Bell is any good.
 They rely on the arbiters to determine who is worth listening to.
 And listening to who it is that is worth listening to provides them with expensive, and therefore scarce, cultural cred.
 They have seen Bell in concert (“oh and it was glorious!”); have you?

 But in the Metro, Bell is no one.
 The context of the Metro fails to authenticate Bell’s music.
 Everyone can listen, thus hearing offers no distinction at all.
-And almost no one cares.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter, Facebook, and Instagram.
+And almost no one cares.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.